ozgurgulsuna/ELE713-SwitchedPowerSupplies/README.md

 ![Forward Converter](https://github.com/user-attachments/assets/e35db0a6-66df-4666-a457-e994187df0b1)
 *Schematic of Forward Converter*

 The duty ratio, defined as the proportion of time the primary switch is on during a switching cycle, is a critical parameter in determining the output voltage of the forward converter.
 The relationship between the input voltage, duty ratio, and transformer turns ratio governs the output voltage.
 A feedback mechanism ensures the duty ratio is adjusted dynamically to maintain a stable output under varying input and load conditions.
-In a forward converter, the maximum duty cycle is required to be less than 50% because to ensure the transformer reset.
+In a forward converter, the maximum duty cycle is required to be less than 50% to ensure the transformer reset.

 $${V_o \over V_i} = {Ns\over Np}*D$$

-At the first cycle when the transistor T is ON, transformer transfers power to the secondary side, reset winding is reverse biased.
-At the second cycle, reset winding resets the transformer and supplies the magnetizing current back to the supply, and the load is supplied by the inductor and capacitor.
+At the first cycle when the transistor T is ON, the transformer transfers power to the secondary side, and reset winding is reverse biased.
+In the second cycle, reset winding resets the transformer and supplies the magnetizing current back to the supply, and the load is supplied by the inductor and capacitor.
 Reset winding is very important to reset to transformer to prevent core saturation.
 In our design, we need to add two more windings to the transformer, one is to supply the primary side control circuitry, and another is to create the required 12V auxiliary supply.

 The forward converter design includes a bias supply for the primary side, which provides the necessary power to the control circuitry and auxiliary components.
 This supply is derived from the bias winding connected to the primary side.
 The circuit initially starts with a voltage divider and a zener diode.
 As the bias winding experiences a change in flux, it supplies the rest of the circuit with the required voltage.
 The output of the bias winding is configured as a rectifier of a forward converter and is regulated with a linear regulator constructed from an NPN transistor.
 This sets the bias supply to approximately 12 volts.